Lordsofzzzz/TO-DO-LIST/README.md

 - ✅ Add new tasks to the list
 - 📜 View all tasks
 - ❌ Delete specific tasks
-- 🎨 Simple and easy-to-use menu interface with colors
+- 🎨 Simple and easy-to-use menu interface

 ## How to Compile and Run